 - Core stability exercises to help strengthen your entire body so that you can avoid back or neck injury in the future (core stability training often involves sit-ups to strengthen abdominal muscles which help support the back)

 - Weight loss through calorie reduction and low-impact cardiovascular exercise, such as walking, bicycling, swimming, or water aerobics (excess weight puts extra pressure on the spine, so losing weight is important; additionally these low-impact aerobic exercises can help to strengthen muscles and improve core stability)

 For some patients, physical therapy for treating the symptoms of herniated discs may fail to alleviate pain, and the next treatment option is often traditional herniated disc surgery.
 If you are one of these patients, you do have an alternative.
-Rather than risk the complications of traditional open-back surgery, you may want to consider a minimally invasive endoscopic procedure at Laser Spine Institute (LSI) to treat your herniated disc.
+Rather than risk the complications of traditional open back surgery, you may want to consider the minimally invasive procedures at Laser Spine Institute to treat your herniated disc.

-Our laser-assisted procedures are aimed at relieving the pressure that a herniated disc places on spinal nerve roots, resulting in reduction or elimination of pain.
-Our outpatient procedures typically take less than an hour and most patients leave our offices after 1-2 hours of monitoring.
-Patients typically return for a post-operative consultation the next day and are cleared to go home and resume their normal lifestyles.
-Our state-of-the-art procedures have been very successful for tens of thousands of patients with back and neck pain worldwide, and we may be able to help you too.
-Contact Laser Spine Institute today to learn more about minimally invasive treatment options and to receive a free MRI or CT scan review.
+Our procedures are aimed at relieving the pressure that a herniated disc places on spinal nerve roots, resulting in reduction or elimination of pain.
+Our procedures typically take less than an hour and are performed on an outpatient basis.
+Patients typically return for a postoperative consultation the next day.
+Our state-of-the-art procedures have been very successful for tens of thousands of patients with neck and back pain, and we may be able to help you, too.
+Contact Laser Spine Institute today to learn more about minimally invasive treatment options and to receive a free review of your MRI or CT scan.